StevenTammen/steventammen.com/content/categories/exercise/_index.md

 ### What I do: weekly schedule

+{{% cautionary-note %}}
+Anyone who read earlier versions of this writeup will have noticed that I switched from mountain biking to biking to work for my main cardio. ([See below](#why-biking-to-work-for-cardio)).
+{{% /cautionary-note %}}

 Every week.
 No exceptions (unless I am pretty sick).

-* Every morning except Sunday (my rest day): 2+ hours of LISS cardio via walking briskly on a treadmill when working. ([See below](#why-multi-task-while-you-walk-for-liss-exercise)).
+* Every morning: 2+ hours of LISS cardio via walking briskly on a treadmill when working. ([See below](#why-multi-task-while-you-walk-for-liss-exercise)).
+* Weekday mornings/evenings: biking to/from work.
+Moderate intensity cardio, mostly, although I'll cycle in HIIT on off-days with lifting (only on my way back home from work, though -- I already arrive sweaty enough just doing moderate intensity cardio!).
+On lifting days, particularly after squatting or deadlifting, I'll take it easier on my way back home, and rely on electric assist more to get me up to 28 MPH.
 * Monday: Weightlifting day.
 Deadlift (specifically [trap bar](https://www.roguefitness.com/rogue-tb-1-trap-bar-2-0) deadlift -- [see here](https://www.strongerbyscience.com/trap-bar-deadlifts/)), sitting overhead press, bicep curls (with [curl bar](https://www.roguefitness.com/rogue-curl-bar)).
-* Tuesday: Cardio day -- I usually mountain bike on local trails if the weather cooperates.
-Mountain biking is somewhat of a mix of HIIT and moderate-intensity cardio -- pedaling up hills leads to bursts of high intensity activity, while riding the rest of the time (flats and downhills) keeps your heart rate relatively elevated (at least if you push yourself and ride fast).
-If the weather does not cooperate I typically do a HIIT jump rope workout inside.
 * Wednesday: Weightlifting day.
 Bench press, dumb bell seal rows, tricep extensions (with [curl bar](https://www.roguefitness.com/rogue-curl-bar)).
-* Thursday: Weightlifting day.
+* Friday: Weightlifting day.
 Squat, pull-ups/chin-ups (with [resistance band support](https://www.roguefitness.com/rogue-monster-bands) so that I can do 3 sets of 8+ reps).
-* Friday: Cardio day -- I usually mountain bike on local trails if the weather cooperates.
-If the weather does not cooperate I typically do a HIIT jump rope workout inside.
-* Saturday: Cardio day -- I usually mountain bike on local trails if the weather cooperates.
-If the weather does not cooperate I typically do a HIIT jump rope workout inside.
+* Saturday: Rest day.
+Walking/hiking is fine, but nothing more than that.
 * Sunday: Rest day.
 Walking/hiking is fine, but nothing more than that.

-Once I buy a house, I'm planning to get a dog, which will add 60-80 minutes of walking to my day (probably somewhat less net, as I'll forgo some of my morning standing-desk LISS to walk the dog).
-Dogs are an excellent way to *force* yourself to get exercise, since if you don't walk them consistently, they'll go berserk, tearing up your house and acting like moody teenagers with social issues.
-(Well, some dogs are kinda like that regardless, but in any case, the point is that dogs that don't get enough exercise act up, adding built-in motivation for you to get out and walk, since if you don't there will be consequences).

-(Sidenote: If you don't plan on walking your dog consistently, you have no business getting a dog.
-That's cruel for the animal).

 #### High volume

-The super high exercise volume of three days of cardio a week on top of three days of weightlifting a week (and 2+ hours of LISS cardio walking on the treadmill every morning) only works because I've taken great pains to avoid *all* activities that are high-impact (like running, e.g.) or otherwise put noticeably high repetitive forces on one's body.
+The super high exercise volume of five days of cardio a week on top of three days of weightlifting a week (and 2+ hours of LISS cardio walking on the treadmill every morning) only works because I've taken great pains to avoid *all* activities that are high-impact (like running, e.g.) or otherwise put noticeably high repetitive forces on one's body.
 Overtraining and repetitive use injuries would be inevitable with this sort of volume otherwise.

 It bears repeating that you should take things slow when starting, especially if you are overweight.
 (Extra bodyweight will inherently cause exercise to place higher forces on your body).
 Injuring yourself will be much more detrimental to your progress overall than proceeding at a bit more measured pace.